Expected Tight Bounds for Robust Training: ETB vs. IBP on Real Networks

-\textbf{True and Tight Bounds on Real Networks.} Moreover, we also train small network, the architecture is similar to \cite{gowal2018effectiveness}, on the MNIST dataset $\sim 99\%$.
-To show that our bounds are also true on real networks, and since the input dimension is too large for Monte-Carlo sampling, we use the MIP formulation by \cite{tjeng19}.
+We also train a three-layer network on the MNIST dataset with $\sim 99\%$ test accuracy.
+To show that ETB are also supersets to true bounds on real networks, and since the input dimension is too large for Monte-Carlo sampling ($n = 784$ pixels), we use the MIP formulation by \citet{tjeng19} with an identical parameter setting to \citet{gowal2018effectiveness}.
 We then report $\Gamma$ over varying testing $\epsilon$.
-Table \ref{table:correctness_mnist} demonstrates that indeed even on real networks beyond two layers and without the Gaussian weight distributed assumption, our bounds are still a super set to the true bounds computed with an MIP formulation.
-Moreover, Table \ref{table:tightness_mnist} also demonstrates that our bounds are much tighter than IBP bounds.
-Note that the reported results are averaged over $100$ random MNIST images.
+Table \ref{table:correctness_mnist} demonstrates that indeed even on real networks beyond two layers and without the Gaussian weight assumption, our bounds are still supersets to the true bounds computed with the MIP solver and are much tighter than IBP.
+The results are averaged over $100$ randomly selected MNIST images.

-\textbf{Qualitative Results.} Following previous work \citep{kolter2017provable,gowal2018effectiveness}, we visualize examples of the proposed bounds in Figure \ref{fig:vis_n_20} and compare them to the true ones for several choices of $\epsilon \in \{0.05,0.1,0.25\}$ and a random five-layer fully-connected network with architecture $n$-$100$-$100$-$100$-$100$-$2$.
-We also show the results of the Monte-Carlo sampling for an input size $n=20$.
-More qualitative visualizations for different values of $n$ are in the \textbf{appendix}.